-"Our job is to craft the kinds of materials that will put you in front of key decision makers in your target industries, garner you valuable third-party validation, drive traffic to your website and generate sales leads," I continued after several long seconds, trying to get as much out before he either had a stroke or became apoplectic.
+"Our job is to craft the kinds of marketing and communications materials that will put you in front of key decision makers in your target industries, garner you valuable third-party validation, drive traffic to your website and generate qualified marketing and sales leads - MQLs and SQLs," I continued after several long seconds, trying to get as much out before he either had a stroke or became apoplectic.

 The CEO and T spoke in slightly less agitated Hebrew.
 The CEO stood, thanked us, and left.
 T looked at me, slightly stricken.
 "I can't believe you said that to him…thank you!"
 His colleagues were grinning as well.
 We started to receive projects from them every few months, case studies, trade show support, the occasional press release.